Best Time to Visit the Louvre and How to Do It

 Why should you take a guided tour of the Louvre?

 How many times are you going to visit the Louvre in your life?
 Once, maybe twice?
-So, why not get the most out of the experience by strolling the halls and galleries of the Louvre with a local expert who can lead you around to the museum’s greatest hits and give you insider information that you’d never been able to glean on your own?
+So, why not get the most out of the experience by strolling the halls and galleries of the Louvre with a local expert.
+Guides will lead you around to the museum’s greatest hits and give you insider information that you’d never discover otherwise.
 On top of that, you’re supporting the local economy by giving work to a local.
 It’s a win-win.

 The Louvre Museum in Paris is one of the most visited tourist attractions in the world.